ThomasLucas/Coursera-Getting_And_Cleaning_Data-Course_Project/README.md

-# Coursera - Getting And Cleaning Data - Course Project
+# Coursera - Getting And Cleaning Data - Course Project - README
 Thomas LUCAS

 Repo for the Coursera Getting and Cleaning Data Course Project